-The Ba Industry Risk score reflects finance companies' high market share in South Africa's industrial and infrastructure lending market; the current high demand, given the country's needs for infrastructure, energy and industrial projects; and a product base that faces a low risk of obsolescence.
-Barriers to entry are moderate, with both banks and the capital markets in a position to provide lending for industrial and infrastructure projects; but to compete effectively, market participants need both access to long-term funding and sizeable initial capital.
-These strengths are, however, balanced against strong competition from the country's leading banks (which also translates into limited pricing power for the finance companies) and relatively high regulatory/legal risks relating to changes to South Africa's Mining Charter and upcoming land reforms.
+The B Industry Risk score reflects finance companies' high market share in South Africa's industrial and infrastructure lending market; the current high demand, given the country's needs for infrastructure, energy and industrial projects; and a product base that faces a low risk of obsolescence.
+Barriers to entry are moderate, with both banks and the capital markets in a position to provide lending for industrial and infrastructure projects, but to compete effectively, market participants need both access to long-term funding and sizeable initial capital.